awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. From the navigation pane, choose **Security Groups**\.
+**Note**
+If you are on the EC2\-VPC platform, the **Security Groups** option does not appear in the navigation pane\.
+In this case, you must use VPC security groups instead of DB security groups\.
+For more information about using a VPC, see [Amazon Virtual Private Cloud VPCs and Amazon RDS](USER_VPC.md)\.

 1. Select the details icon for the DB security group you want to grant access\.